A new report issued by three Central Asian and one

 Europe/Radio Liberty who was detained and questioned when taking photos in the

+food market.
 Another journalist who had cooperated with

 foreign media was killed under unclear circumstances.